Mollinak10/Linux-basics/Fastqc.md

 Hi everyone 👋 We'll start with lesson 3️⃣
-Today We'll learn how to do Fastqc.
+Today We'll learn how to do Fastqc and Multiqc.
 ⚠️Make sure that you are working in a fresh directory before starting. ⚠️

 In the previous lesson, we learned how to set up and work within a virtual environment.
 Since we now need to download tools, please follow the steps below.